cachecake404/Worst-Rated-Parking-Finder/README.md

 1) Open a terminal of your choice and CD into this directory.
 2) Enter commad to start flask server: python server.py
+3) Now open another terminal with sufficent privelleges and CD into this directory again.
-3) Enter command to start front end: npm start
+4) Enter command to install front end packages: npm install .
+5) Now start front end with the command: npm start